TedDaBigDawg/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 4-empty is creating an empty file called hello

 Script 5-execute is giving execution permission to the owner of the file hello

+Script 6-multiple_permissions is giving execute permission to the owner and group owner and read only permission to others